christopherjnlau/christopherjnlau.github.io/projects/project-2.md

 What I love to on xbox is collect achievements.
 Halo achievements are even better to get because of the fun and/or challenge.
 Ever since the Master Chief Collection came out, I started collecting more achievements.
 Even today, I still try to collect them.
 The most difficult achievements would probably be doing Mythic or LASO (Legendary all skulls on) mode and completing campaigns in under 3 hours on legendary (hard difficulty in the game).

-For more information on anything halo, check out Halo Waypoint(https://www.halowaypoint.com/en-us).
+For more information on anything halo, check out [Halo Waypoint](https://www.halowaypoint.com/en-us).